-Development Services - Wastewater: Approved - see comments below.
+Development Services - Wastewater: Approved Rezoning Only

-DS Wastewater approves the subject zoning change.
+DES Wastewater approves the subject zoning change.
 The applicant should note that redevelopment of this site may require additional engineering including preparation of drainage reports, construction documents, and erosion control plans.
 Redevelopment may require construction of water quality and detention basins, public and private sanitary and storm sewer mains, and other storm or sanitary sewer improvements.
 Redevelopment may also require other items such as conveyance of utility, construction, and maintenance easements.
 The extent of the required design, improvements and easements will be determined during the redevelopment process.
 Please note that no commitment for any new sewer service will be given prior to issuance of an approved SUDP from Development Services.

-Development Services - Project Coordination: Approved - no response
+Development Services - Project Coordination: Approved - No Response

-Development Services - Fire Prevention: Approved - no response
+Development Services - Fire Prevention: Approved - No Response